broadinstitute/ssGSEA2.0/Readme.md

 # ssGSEA2.0/PTM-SEA

 Resources for gene-centric **single sample Gene Set Enrichment Analysis (ssGSEA)** of gene expression data (e.g. mRNAs, proteins) and site-centric **PTM Signature Enrichment Analysis (PTM-SEA)** [1] of phosphoproteomics data sets using the [**PTM signatures database (PTMsigDB)**](http://prot-shiny-vm.broadinstitute.org:3838/ptmsigdb-app/) [1].

+## Disclaimer

+The primary purpose of this repository is to supplement our [manuscript](https://www.mcponline.org/content/18/3/576.abstract) in which we describe PTM-SEA and [PTMsigDB](http://prot-shiny-vm.broadinstitute.org:3838/ptmsigdb-app/).
+While ssGSEA2.0 presents an updated version of the original ssGSEA R implementation, we want to acknowledge that this is not the primary repository for ssGSEA.
+The official codebase for ssGSEA can be found [here](https://github.com/GSEA-MSigDB/ssGSEAProjection-gpmodule), and the official GenePattern module to perform ssGSEA can be accessed [here](https://www.genepattern.org/modules/docs/ssGSEAProjection/4).

 ## ssGSEA 2.0

 This is an updated version of the original ssGSEA [2,3] R-implementation.
 Depending on the input dataset and chosen database (gene sets or PTM signatures), the software performs either ssGSEA or PTM-SEA, respectively.
 The Molecular Signatures Database ([MSigDB](http://software.broadinstitute.org/gsea/msigdb/)) [4] provides a large collection of curated gene sets.
 Gene sets are stored as plain text in  [GMT](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GMT:_Gene_Matrix_Transposed_file_format_.28.2A.gmt.29) format.
 A current version of MSigDB gene set collections can be found in the ```db/msigdb``` subfolder.
 MSigDB gene sets are realeased under [Creative Commons Attribution 4.0 International License](http://software.broadinstitute.org/gsea/msigdb_license_terms.jsp).
 The license terms can be found in the```db/msigdb``` folder.

 File formats supported by ssGSEA2.0/PTM-SEA are Gene Cluster Text [GCT v1.2](https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GCT:_Gene_Cluster_Text_file_format_.28.2A.gct.29) or [GCT v1.3](https://clue.io/connectopedia/gct_format) files.
 [Morpheus](https://software.broadinstitute.org/morpheus/) provides a convenient way to convert your data tables into GCT format.